whitestone-no/Cambion/docs/basics/instantiation.rst

         services.AddCambion();
     }

-The previous example will initialize Cambion as a hosted service with a default Transport and Serializer.
+The previous example will initialize Cambion as a hosted service with the loopback fallback.

 .. note:: The Cambion instance is a singleton so that the same instance is shared among all usages throughout the code.